Municipal Land Use Planning

 What information is available for municipalities who provide land use planning services?

 Handbooks and checklists to guide municipal procedures about land use planning are available.
 The Municipal Affairs Branch also provides ongoing advice to municipalities about procedures and best practices related to land use planning.

 - Official Plan Reviews - Process Background, Sample Resolutions & Amendments

 - Checklist for New Bylaws, Bylaw Amendments (including Rezoning) and Concurrent Official Plan Amendments

 - Checklist for New Official Plans and Official Plan Amendments Not Accompanied by a Bylaw Amendment

-- NEW: Development Decisions Process Guide (check back for updated versions)
+- Development Decisions Process Guide

 In June, 2018, Municipal Affairs held planning workshops across Prince Edward Island, providing information on land use planning in general and on municipal planning and changes to the Planning Act in particular.

 Note: This page is prepared for information purposes only and should not be relied upon as a substitute for specialized legal or professional advice.